iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/community/knative/loadtest.md

     iter8 report -o text
     ```

-Congratulations! :tada: You completed your Iter8-Knative experiment.
+Congratulations! :tada: You completed your Iter8 experiment with Knative.

 ***